Differential information theory: Space and Time

 The location of typical sets in a lattice of subsets of a finite set $S$ is given in figure \ref{LOCTYPSET}.
 On top we find the set $S$ with cardinaltity $n$, at the bottom the empty set $\emptyset$.
 The conditional information in these sets is constant for all finite sets: $I(S|S) = O(1)$, $I(\emptyset) = 0$.
 Exactly in the middle we find a dense layer of mostly typical sets with cardinality $\frac{n}{2}$.
 The conditional information of a typical set $S' \subset S$ is $I(S'|S) \approx n$ bits.
 This makes typical sets \emph{inaccessible} for efficient deterministic algorithms:

 \begin{lemma} There is no deterministic algorithm that generates a typical subset of a set $S$ in time polynomial to the cardinality of $S$. \end{lemma} Proof: Immediate consequence of lemma \ref{TYPICAL} and lemma \ref{MAXINFO}.
 If the cardinality of $S$ is $n$ and $S'$ is a typical subset of $S$ then $I(S'|S) \approx n$.
-By lemma \ref{MAXINFO} the maximum amount of information produced by a deteministic algorith running in time $n^c$ is $c \log n \ll n$. $\Box$
+By lemma \ref{MAXINFO} the maximum amount of information produced by a deterministic algorithm running in time $n^c$ is $c \log n \ll n$. $\Box$

 Another consequence of this analysis is:

 \begin{theorem} Information is not monotone over set theoretical operations. \end{theorem} Proof: Subsets can contain more information than their supersets.
 Consider the set $S_{<n}$ of all natural numbers smaller than $n$.
 The descriptive complexity of this set is $O(\log n)$.
 Create a set $A$ by selecting $\frac{1}{2}n$ elements from $n$ under uniform distribution.
 This set is a typical subset with $I(A|N)\approx n$, according to definition \ref{CONDINFSUBS} and lemma \ref{TYPICAL}.
 The same holds for $B = S_{<n} -A$.
 Yet we have $S_{<n} = A \cup B$, so $I(A \cup B) = O(\log n) \ll I(A) \approx I(B) \approx n$. $\Box$